ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 	$ history > history_file.txt

-Three other things to note about the history command:
+Two other things to note about the history command:

 1. it can be combined with **grep** to find commands you have forgotten.

 	$ history | grep cat

 2. it is the history file that you are scrolling through when you press the up arrow on the commandline to avoid typing the same commands over and over.

-3. previous commands from history can be recalled with !<History number> .
-A ! on its own will recall the last command.